Find Your Cold Hardiness Zone

 Hardiness zones can range from region to region, city to city and even from garden to garden.

 Zones range from 1a to 13b.
-Below are the most common zones for British Columbia.
+Below are the most common zones for Canada.

 Cold Hardiness Zones table